mekstuff/PowerHorseEngine_2-26-23_/docs/Getting Started/Setup.md

 #### PHePanel Custom Commands

-You can also create PHePanel custom commands here aswell, to prevent cluster from the config source, you'll create a new Folder and call it `CustomCMDS`.
+You can also create PHePanel custom commands here aswell, to prevent cluster from the config source, you'll create a new Folder and call it `CustomCMDS` and place it into your Config Module.
 You can then create `ModuleScripts` inside the folder with the name of the command

 ??? abstract "Command Template"
     ```lua